Bernard Freyberg, 1st Baron Freyberg: Interbellum

 Early in 1919 Freyberg was granted a Regular Army commission in the Grenadier Guards and settled into peacetime soldiering, as well as attempts to swim the English Channel.
 He attended the Staff College, Camberley from 1920 to 1921.
 From 1921 to 1925 he was a staff officer in the headquarters of the 44th (Home Counties) Division.
 He suffered health problems arising from his many wounds, and as part of his convalescence he visited New Zealand in 1921.

 On 14 June 1922 he married Barbara McLaren (a daughter of Sir Herbert and Dame Agnes Jekyll, and the widow of the Honourable Francis McLaren) at St Martha on the Hill in Surrey.
 Barbara had two children from her previous marriage; she and Freyberg later had a son, Paul (1923–1993).

 In the general election of 1922 he stood unsuccessfully (coming second) as a Liberal candidate for Cardiff South.

 He represented New Zealand on the International Olympic Committee in 1928–30.
-Promoted to the permanent rank of major in 1927 (having been a substantive captain since 1916), he held a GSO2 staff appointment at Headquarters, Eastern Command until February 1929 when he was transferred to the Manchester Regiment and promoted to lieutenant-colonel and appointed to command the 1st Battalion, Manchester Regiment.
+Promoted to the permanent rank of major in 1927 (having been a substantive captain since 1916), he held a GSO2 staff appointment at Headquarters, Eastern Command until February 1929 when he was transferred to the Manchester Regiment and promoted to lieutenant-colonel upon being appointed to command the 1st Battalion, Manchester Regiment.

-In 1931 he was promoted colonel (with seniority backdated to 1922) and was appointed Assistant Quartermaster General of Southern Command.
+In March 1931 he was promoted colonel (with seniority backdated to 1922) and was appointed Assistant Quartermaster General of Southern Command.
 In 1933 he wrote A Study of Unit Administration, which became a staff college textbook on quarter-masters' logistics; it went into a second edition in 1940.

 In September 1933 he moved to a GSO1 posting at the War Office before being promoted major-general in July 1934.
 With this promotion, at age 45, he seemed headed for the highest echelons of the army.
 However, medical examinations prior to a posting in India revealed a heart problem.
 Despite strenuous efforts to surmount this, Freyberg, who was made a Companion of the Order of the Bath in 1936, was obliged to retire on 16 October 1937.